microsoft/WhatTheHack/037-WindowsVirtualDesktop/README.md

 ## Introduction

 This hack is designed to help you ramp up for the WVD 140 certification or just to learn Windows Virtual Desktop.
-WIth people starting to work remotely WVD has quickly gained adoption across the globe.
+With people starting to work remotely WVD has quickly gained adoption across the globe.

-This hack starts off by covering the basics of WVD and then digs deep into the different components of WVD and the solutions around it.
+The hack starts off by covering the basics of WVD and then digs deep into the different components of WVD and different tyes of solutions you could encounter in a WVD environment.

 ## Learning Objectives